credibledoc/credible-doc/log-combiner-doc/src/main/resources/template/markdown/doc/log-combiner/README.md

 the `three-app.properties` file in the `/var/log/combiner/` folder.

 ## Arguments description
-* `log-combiner.jar` (mandatory) is the latest release TODO Kyrylo Semenko link of the log-combiner tool
+* `log-combiner.jar` (mandatory) is the [latest release of the log-combiner-X.X.X.jar](https://github.com/credibledoc/log-combiner/releases/latest) tool
 * `folderAbsolutePath` (mandatory) is a path to a folder with log files for merging.
 Files will be parsed in this folder and sub-folders recursively.
 * `configAbsolutePath` (optional) is a configuration file path.
 Example of the file see below.
 If the `configAbsolutePath` is not defined, default is `log-combiner.properties` placed next to the jar file.